 When are your application deadlines?

 We currently have one annual deadline, February 15.
-The application must be postmarked by the deadline date.
-If the deadline date falls on a Saturday, Sunday or holiday it may be postmarked the following weekday.
+The online application must be submitted by the deadline date.
+See the All About Grants page for more information.

 May I call to discuss my project with you before I submit my application?